Faccenda Foods

 Faccenda Foods Limited (until April 2014: Faccenda Group Limited) is a privately owned UK business established in 1962 by Robin Faccenda, which supplies fresh poultry products.

-In 2018, Faccenda and Cargill opened a joint venture to take over their UK fresh poultry businesses, named Avara Foods, employing 6,000 people.
+In 2018, Faccenda and Cargill opened a joint venture, Avara Foods, to take over their UK fresh poultry businesses; it employs 6,000 people.

 Products

-The vertically integrated business supplies chicken, turkey and duck meat and related products to supermarkets, restaurants and for export.
-Operations include egg-laying, hatching, processing and distribution.
+The vertically integrated business supplies chicken, turkey, duck meat, and related products to supermarkets, restaurants, and for export.
+Operations include egg-laying, hatching, processing, and distribution.

 History

-The group was owned by Hillesden Investments Ltd, growing the business through acquisitions of Hinton Poultry, Perry Poultry and Webbs Country Foods, with an annual turnover of around £300m with 2,500 employees in 2005, growing to a turnover of £365 million with a profit of £5 million in 2013.
-In 2007–2008 the Faccenda Group had suffered a loss of £5 million.
+The group was owned by Hillesden Investments Ltd, growing the business through the acquisitions of Hinton Poultry, Perry Poultry, and Webbs Country Foods.
+In 2005, it had an annual turnover of around £300m with 2,500 employees in 2005, and grew to a turnover of £365 million with a profit of £5 million in 2013.
+In 2007–2008 the Faccenda Group suffered a loss of £5 million.
 In 2008 it was the second-largest chicken processing company in the UK, capable of processing 2 million chickens per week.

-Robin Faccenda, then chairman of Faccenda Group, invested £300,000 in a new student centre at Shropshire's Harper Adams agricultural college (now Harper Adams University), which was to open in 2010.
-A further £200,000 was to fund a long-term programme of student financial support.

-In 2014, Robin Faccenda and his family were listed by Farmers Weekly as the richest within the UK poultry industry.
+Robin Faccenda, the chairman of Faccenda Group, invested £300,000 in a new student centre at Shropshire's Harper Adams agricultural college (now Harper Adams University), planned to open in 2010.
+A further £200,000 would fund a long-term programme of student financial support.
+In 2014, Robin and his family were listed by Farmers Weekly as the richest business within the UK poultry industry.

 In 2017, Faccenda and Cargill announced a joint venture to take over their UK fresh poultry businesses.
-In 2018, following agreement by the Competition and Markets Authority, they announced the name of the joint venture as Avara Foods, employing 6,000 people.
+In 2018, after agreement by the Competition and Markets Authority, they announced the name of the joint venture, Avara Foods.
+It employs 6,000 people.